📝 Cost reduction & efficiency · ⏱️ 3 min read

 • Start with the biggest impact that's realistically achievable

-• Measure monthly whether you're hitting your target savings
+• Measure monthly to see if you're hitting your target savings

-• Never combine all savings at once (too much change)
+• Never combine all savings at once (too much change kills execution)

 How do you calculate the impact of cost reduction? (step by step)